PNNL-CompBio/ion-mob-ms/docs/index.md

 ## Prepare your Files
-Examples of each data type can be found in the test data in the [github repository](https://github.com/PNNL-CompBio/ion-mob-ms/).
+Examples of each data type can be found under [test data](https://github.com/PNNL-CompBio/ion-mob-ms/tree/main/test-data) in the [github repository](https://github.com/PNNL-CompBio/ion-mob-ms/).

 **Raw Data Folder**
 Raw data is generated by vendor instruments.
 This data is commonly encoded in a propriatory format.
 All raw data must be together in an encompassing folder, some raw data types such as Agilent (.d) are folders themselves, these must still be isolated in an encompassing folder.
 See more details in section titled "Upload your files" below.
-Supported file types can be found [here](https://proteowizard.sourceforge.io/doc_users.html).
+Supported file types can be found on the [proteowizard website](https://proteowizard.sourceforge.io/doc_users.html).

  **IMS Metadata Folder**
 This data is generated alongside and paired with the raw data by some vendors.
 It includes information such as instrument specifications, temperature deviations between runs, and electrical current changes.
 This is required for stepped field experiments and optional for single field experiments.
 Including this data for single field experiments improves accuracy of CCS value predictions.